SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 .. _when_real_data:

-When does my data become real?
+When Does My Data Become Real?
 ------------------------------

 Certain operations, such as cube indexing and statistics, can be